 What Is BlueVine?

 BlueVine offers three products: business term loans, business lines of credit, and invoice/receivables factoring.
 Each product carries its own requirements, borrowing limits, and maximum terms.
 For business term loans and business lines of credit, you can borrow up to $250,000 with terms of up to 12 months.
 You can borrow up to $5 million for invoice factoring with terms of up to 13 weeks.

 As you can see, BlueVine specializes in short-term financing.
-Thus, their products work best for plugging a minor gap in cash flow or covering a significant, one-time expense.
+Thus, their products work best to plug a minor cash flow gap or cover a significant, one-time expense.

 What Do You Need to Apply for BlueVine?